 Cuyahoga Greenways is a joint effort between County Planning, Cleveland Metroparks, and NOACA to build an interconnected system of greenways and trails that link neighborhoods, parks, and public transportation, and create a comprehensive countywide active transportation network.

-Cuyahoga Greenways is an effort to develop an interconnected system of greenways and trails that connect with parks and public transportation, creating a comprehensive countywide network.
-The greenway system will provide recreation opportunities and alternative transportation options for moving around the county, improving the community’s health, well-being, and economic vitality.
+The greenway system will provide recreation opportunities and alternative transportation options for moving around the county, on foot and by bike, and improving our communities’ health, well-being, and economic vitality.

 Thank you to everyone who shared their ideas at the initial Cuyahoga Greenways public meetings.
 If you were unable to attend, please tell us your priorities by completing our public survey.

 Funded by the Northeast Ohio Areawide Coordinating Agency (NOACA) through their Transportation for Livable Communities Initiative (TLCI), this active transportation project includes outreach and coordination with multiple organizations, municipalities, and the public to develop this robust greenway network.
 The project team is preparing this network of candidate routes connecting existing trails, parks, and points of interest throughout every community in Cuyahoga County.
 As part of this preliminary step, the project team prepared a series of maps showing natural land cover, existing and proposed bicycle lanes, and points of interest.
 The team also assembled a project flyer for easy printing and sharing.

 This presentation was made at the first round of public meetings in August 2017 and is available for downloading.

 Please watch this space for more updates and opportunities for you to participate in the planning process.
 We’re counting on the residents of Cuyahoga County to fully participate in the making of the Cuyahoga Greenways Plan.